sdiehl28/baseball-analytics/README.md

 The field names in both datasets are based on standard baseball statistic abbreviations.
 See for example: https://en.wikipedia.org/wiki/Baseball_statistics

 The field names in both datasets will be converted from CamelCase to snake_case.
 Also Lahman's "gidp" will be renamed to "gdp" to match the abbreviation used in Retrosheet.

-Although the use of Postgres is optional, field names which require double quotes in Postgres will be renamed so that double quotes are not required.
-Some Lahman fields that will be renamed include: 2b, 3b, year, last, first, name, rank, start and end.
+There are two field names that are not valid identifiers and these be modified: 2B -> b_2b and 3B -> b_3b.

 ### Data Wrangling